 A student's phone goes off in their bag- they own up, apologise and put it on silent.
-The matter is resolved.
+The matter is resolved in the moment.

 If the incident is serious or everyone is angry or upset, it may be some time is needed to calm down and reflect.